aimingoo/prepack-core/README.md

-# Prepack-core: proposal-protected-property
+# Prepack-core: proposal-public-property

-The prepack-core  for proposal-protected-property.
+The prepack-core  for proposal-public-property.

- - Support protected-property for class.
+ - Support public-property for class and object literals.
  - Testcases.